Benjamin Aislabie

 Benjamin Aislabie (14 January 1774 – 2 June 1842) was an English wine merchant, slave plantation owner and cricket administrator.
 He was the first Honorary Secretary of Marylebone Cricket Club (MCC) and was influential in its early development.
-He also played cricket between 1808 and 1841 as an amateur but was, statistically, one of the worst players on record.
+He also played between 1808 and 1841 as an amateur but was, statistically, one of the worst players on record.

 Early life

 Aislabie was descended from John Aislabie who had been Chancellor of the Exchequer during the South Sea Bubble.
 Aislabie's father, Rawson Aislabie, was a London soap and wine merchant who lived at Stoke Newington and owned plantations in Dominica in the British West Indies; he died around 1806 leaving a will worth £60,000.

 Aislabie was born at Newington Green in London in 1774, the youngest child of Rawson and Frances Aislabie.
 He was educated at Sevenoaks School and possibly at Eton College.
 (Note: There is some doubt whether Aislabie attended Eton or not.
 His name, according to Etoniana in 1935, does not appear on the school roll although it is possible he was omitted, attended under a different name or was only at the school for a short period.)
-It is not known if he played cricket at school, and he is first known to have played the sport for Homerton Cricket Club in 1795.
+It is not known if he played at school, and he is first known to have played the sport for Homerton Cricket Club in 1795.